talentseek/linkedin-automation-api/CONTINUED_DEVELOPMENT.md

 4. Parameterize snapshot endpoint by `campaign_id`/`name`.
 5. Add nightly job to backfill `conversation_id` for all connected leads.
 6. Add replies tracking to analytics (reply counts and reply rate) and surface in summary endpoint once `message_received` webhooks arrive.
+7. Implement operator notifications for replies (e.g., email, Slack, or outbound webhook) with simple on/off config per environment.

 ---